KhanyisoLwaziSangqu/free-genai-bootcamp-2025/sentence-constructor/Claude/Readme.md

 Calude Sonnet 3.5  (Free Version)

 I am using the free version.
 I do not have the paid version.
-Will try to use projects.
+I was unable to use the projects feature but did follow along in the video.

 ## Prompting Guides